lightsage88/grabdatcatClient/README.md

+<h1>GRAB DAT CAT</h1>
+<p><a href='https://affectionate-panini-e16d31.netlify.com'>GRAB DAT CAT</a> is an app that allows you find cats to adopt, but also offers recommendations based on your Meyers-Briggs Personality Type</p>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Other packages employed in the creation of this app include:
 - [Emotion](https://github.com/emotion-js/emotion)